 If you are suffering from unexplained hyperhidrosis or excessive sweating and you are a smoker, you should consider reducing the amount you smoke.
 Ideally, you should quit smoking altogether to improve your health and reduce the risk of fatal diseases.

-Quitting smoking can be difficult, but by using modern medical breakthroughs, you can reduce the amount of withdrawal symptoms you feel.
-Start living a healthier more sustainable lifestyle today.
+Stopping smoking is the ideal solution.
+Quitting smoking can be difficult, but by using modern medical knowledge, you can reduce the amount of withdrawal symptoms you feel.

 The world today is filled with stressful situations that can contribute to your anxiety.
 Anxiety and stress can be potentially lethal if left unchecked.
 Even medium levels of anxiety can contribute to excessive sweating because factors such as stress can cause your nervous system to signal your sweat glands to start producing sweat.